UniMath/agda-unimath/src/set-theory/cumulative-hierarchy.lagda.md

   has-smaller-image f g × has-smaller-image g f
 ```

+### Pseudo cumulative hierarchy

-### A type is a pseudo cumulative hierarchy if it has the structure of a cumulative hierarchy, but not necessarily its induction principle.
+A type is a pseudo cumulative hierarchy if it has the structure of a cumulative hierarchy, but not necessarily its induction principle.

 ```agda
 has-cumulative-hierarchy-structure : {l : Level} → (V : UU (lsuc l)) → UU (lsuc l)